fbv81bp/Commutative_hash/README.md

 ## Cryptographic secutity
 Well this is my own, private development, not scrutinized by anybody yet.
 I have high hopes, but no proofs whatsoever.

-However I hope it may be quantum resistant because it is a permutation structure afterall, not a closed mathematical equation, yet if I have merely came up with a frankly random rolling hash, that is not so secure afterall, then I'm still content. :)
+However I hope it may be quantum resistant because it is a permutation structure afterall, not a closed mathematical equation, yet if I have merely come up with a frankly random rolling hash, that is not so secure afterall, then I'm still content. :)